miraliumre/bios/challenges/3.advanced/rewrite_the_bytes/hints/README.md

-This pair of motherboards share the same [Intel G41] northbridge and the [Intel ICH7] southbridge, but differ in their Super I/O, as the IPM41-D3 uses the Winbond W83627DHG and the GA-G41M-Combo uses the ITE IT8718F-S, as per the comparsion table below.
+This pair of motherboards share the same [Intel G41] northbridge and the [Intel ICH7] southbridge, but differ in their Super I/O, as the IPM41-D3 uses the [Winbond W83627DHG] and the GA-G41M-Combo uses the [ITE IT8718F-S], as per the comparison table below.

 |                 |   **IPM41-D3**    |      **GA-G41M-Combo**      |
 |:---------------:|:-----------------:|:---------------------------:|